Tips on Determining Talent Costs

 Some agencies may charge you for each tag as well as each cutdown.
 However, if you plan to use the same VO talent for many projects, you may be able to negotiate a flat rate for a promo or commercial package which includes any amount of cutdowns and tags for one spot concept.

-Even once you’ve filled in all the blanks, there are other factors which can affect an actor’s pay such as the prestige or reputation of the agency, how popular a particular actor may be, and how far a talent travels to get to a job.
+Even once you’ve filled in all the blanks, there are other factors that can affect talent costs, such as the prestige or reputation of the agency, how popular a particular actor may be, and transportation to get to a job.
 Just remember the basic rule of thumb: “Bigger usually means more expensive.”
-A bigger role, a bigger audience, a bigger running time, a bigger script all drive the price of actors and models up in your production so budget accordingly.
+A bigger role, a bigger audience, a bigger running time, a bigger script all drive talent costs up in a production so budget accordingly.
 And remember to always get a release form and keep it forever!